Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: High-Probability Excess Risk Bounds for Robust Distributed Learning

-In this section, we establish high-probability excess risk bounds (see~\Cref{gen-error-ineq}) under smooth and strongly convex assumptions for robust distributed learning algorithms, providing insights into their generalization performance.
-Specifically, we combine a deterministic optimization error bound—adapted directly from prior work~\cite{farhadkhani2024relevance}—with our high-probability stability bound.
+In this section, we establish high-probability excess risk bounds (cf.\ inequality~\eqref{gen-error-ineq}) under smooth and strongly convex assumptions for robust distributed learning algorithms, providing insights into their generalization performance.
+Specifically, we combine a deterministic optimization error bound—adapted directly from prior work from~\citet{farhadkhani2024relevance}—with our high-probability stability bound.

 High probability bound under uniform stability framework are derived as follows.
 The change of a single training sample has a small effect on a uniformly stable algorithm.
 This broadly implies low variance in the difference between empirical and population risk.
-If this difference also has low expectation, the empirical risk should accurately approximate the population risk~\cite{Bousquet2002StabilityAG}.
-In fact, we directly adapt the results from~\cite{lugosi2022generalization} to our framework and state the following high-probability bound. \begin{lemma} Consider the setting described in~\Cref{II-problem-formulation}, under either Byzantine failure or poisoning attacks.
+If this difference also has low expectation, the empirical risk should accurately approximate the population risk~\citep{Bousquet2002StabilityAG}.
+In fact, we directly adapt the results from~\citet{pmlr-v125-bousquet20b} to our framework and state the following high-probability bound. \begin{lemma} Consider the setting described in~\Cref{II-problem-formulation}, under either Byzantine failures or data poisoning.
 Let $\mc{A}$ an $\varepsilon$-uniformly stable.
-Assume $\forall z \in \mc{Z}, \ell(\cdot, z) \leq \ell_\infty$, then we have that for any \(0 < \delta < 1\), with probability at least \(1-\delta\):
+Assume $\forall z \in \mc{Z}, \ell(\cdot, z) \leq \ell_\infty$, then we have that for any \(0 < \delta < 1\), with probability at least \(1-\delta\),

 \end{lemma}